Thoughts on Rust

-Before I get to my thoughts on it, I want to call out 5 interesting aspects which were front of mind for me.
+Before I get to my thoughts on it, I want to call out five interesting aspects that were top of mind for me.

 Included tooling

 The first thing that jumped out was the lovely tooling, called Cargo, which is included as standard.
-In theory, you could avoid it and just do the pure Rust language but literally every tutorial and discussion assumes it is there, and it makes life so easy.
+In theory, you could avoid it and just use the pure Rust language, but literally every tutorial and discussion assumes it is there—and it makes life so much easier.
 It is beautiful and handy to have a universal tool stack.
-Cargo does several things, at first, it is a capable package manager, similar to Node/Yarn package manager.
-In addition, it has a formatting tool and a linter built in as well.
-This ensures that the bikeshedding around the language is nerfed and that is wonderful.
-Rust/Cargo also has its own testing framework.
-It lowers barriers and makes it so easy to get started.
-Cargo also has a documentation generator which takes the comments from your code combined with your code to build very useful docs.
+Cargo does several things: at first, it is a capable package manager, similar to Node or Yarn.
+In addition, it includes a built-in formatting tool and a linter, which helps reduce bikeshedding around language conventions.
+This is wonderful.
+Rust and Cargo also have their own testing framework, lowering barriers and making it so easy to get started.
+Cargo even includes a documentation generator that takes comments from your code—combined with the code itself—to build very useful docs.

 Delightful error messages

-When I screwed up the code, which happened often as I got to grips with the language, the error messages it raised were absolutely beautiful and useful!
-For example, I tried to do ++ (to do increment), which does not exist in Rust and the error message very clearly told me it does not exist and what I could use as an alternative.
+When I made mistakes in my code—which happened often as I got to grips with the language—the error messages Rust produced were absolutely beautiful and useful!
+For example, I tried to use ++ (to do an increment), which does not exist in Rust, and the error message very clearly told me it does not exist and what I could use as an alternative instead.

 error: Rust has no postfix increment operator